Curriculum Entitlement and Priorities for Learning

 - Continuation of English and maths study (where appropriate progression to a level higher than that of their prior attainment).

-- Access enrichment activities.
+- Access to enrichment activities.

 Qualifications Pathways (KS4 and 5 Learners)